-The Atacama Desert in Northern Chile is the driest desert on earth, created by the rain shadow of the Andes, east of the desert.
-It is one of the most spectacular and dramatic landscapes on earth made up of salt basins (salares), sand and lava flows.
-Although extremely dry, on this route we follow 2 natural river systems coming from the high Andes which cut deep into the sandstone depositing salty water marks and attracting a surprising variety of wildlife.
-As you can imagine the Atacama is extremely sparsely populated.
-Our ride takes us from Calama in the centre of the desert to San Pedro de Atacama, a natural oasis.
-En-route we camp in tents under brilliant clear skies - no rain is guaranteed!
-We ride at all paces through challenging terrain on excellent criollo horses.
-An incredible adventure and not too much heat due to the 6,000ft altitude.
-See the video below of a gallop in Moon Valley and visit You Tube for more videos of this ride.
+The Atacama Desert in Northern Chile is the driest desert on earth.
+Created by the rain shadow of the Andes, east of the desert, It is one of the most spectacular and dramatic landscapes on earth, made up of salt basins (salares), sand and lava flows.
+Although extremely dry, on this equestrian route, horseback riders follow 2 natural river systems coming from the high Andes which cut deep into the sandstone, depositing salty water marks and attracting a surprising variety of wildlife.
+The Atacama is extremely sparsely populated and the ride leads from Calama in the centre of the desert to San Pedro de Atacama, a natural oasis.
+Camp in tents en-route under brilliant clear skies - no rain is guaranteed!
+The horseback riding is at all paces through challenging terrain on excellent criollo horses.
+An incredible equestrian adventure, and not too hot due to the 6,000ft altitude.
+See the video below and visit You Tube for more videos of this ride.

 Please Note: The opinions expressed in these reviews are the author's and do not necessarily reflect the views of Unicorn Trails Ltd. These reviews are "directly from the horses mouth" and unedited.
 Unicorn Trails may make additional comments for clarification clearly identified in red.